nabeelomer/nabeelomer/README.md

 I'm Nabeel.
 I like Compilers, Kernels and Networks.

+I'm a Masters student at Cardiff University.
+And an intern at Sony Interactive Entertainment.

 <!--
 **nabeelomer/nabeelomer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.